barada02/project/README.md

 ## Overview

-This is a modern expense tracking application built with React, TypeScript, and Tailwind CSS.
+This is a modern expense tracking application built with React, JavaScript, and Tailwind CSS.
 It allows users to track their expenses, set budgets, and visualize spending patterns through an intuitive dashboard.

 ## Features